wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sharepoint-infrastructure-services.md

 The automatically created environment consists of nine servers in a cloud-only Azure virtual network: two for domain controllers, three for a SQL server cluster, two application-tier SharePoint servers, and two web-tier SharePoint servers.

 To create a similar configuration with Resource Manager virtual machines, use a template.
-See [Deploy a nine-server SharePoint <!-- deleted by customization farm](/documentation/articles/virtual-machines-workload-template-sharepoint#deploy-a-nine-server-sharepoint-farm) --><!-- keep by customization: begin --> farm](/documentation/articles/virtual-machines-workload-template-sharepoint/#deploy-a-nine-server-sharepoint-farm) <!-- keep by customization: end -->.
+See [Deploy a nine-server SharePoint farm](/documentation/articles/virtual-machines-workload-template-sharepoint#deploy-a-nine-server-sharepoint-farm).

 ## Hybrid cloud dev/test farm